OctalDecoder/pokemon-tcg-card-detector/README.md

   - Tweak prune sparsity or student architecture until we hit \~5 ms per crop with ≥ 97% classification accuracy.

 ---

-### Asynchronous Pipeline & GPU Pipelines

-- **Decouple Detection from Classification**

-  1. **YOLO Stage (GPU Stream #1)**

-     - Continuously run YOLOv8 detection+tracking on each incoming screenshot (frame).
-Each result yields `(bbox, track_id, class_label_raw, confidence_raw)`.
-     - For each track: compute `pHash` on the CPU immediately (spawn a worker thread if needed).
-     - If hash matches cache (distance ≤ δ and cached confidence > 0.8), tag it as “label_ready” and skip scheduling to the CNN queue.
-     - Else, enqueue the crop to the **Classification Queue** (GPU Stream #2).

-  2. **Classification Stage (GPU Stream #2)**

-     - Consume crops batch-wise (e.g., batch size 16 or 32) from the queue.
-Preallocate a single GPU tensor buffer for all incoming crops each iteration.
-     - Launch a single batched forward pass for all pending crops (using the appropriate student CNN based on YOLO class).
-     - After inference, update per-track cache and global hashtable with `(hash → label, confidence, last_seen_frame)`.
-     - Return labels to the main thread to overlay on the display or write out results.

-Asynchronous I/O & Pipelining

-- While **Stream #1** (YOLO) is processing Frame N, **Stream #2** (CNN) should be classifying crops from Frame N−1.
-- Use CUDA events or Python’s `torch.cuda.Stream` to overlap YOLO’s detection+tracking with the classification stage.
-This can hide ~10–20 ms of CNN work behind another detected frame.
-- On the CPU side, maintain thread-safe queues for:
-  1. **Detection outputs** (bboxes + track_ids + hashes that need CNN).
-  2. **Ready labels** (to be rendered or written to disk).
-- Ensure the crop extraction and `pHash` computation run on a separate CPU worker thread pool so they don’t block the main detection loop.

-**Buffer Sizing & Backpressure**

-- If classification lags behind detection (e.g., many new cards appear suddenly), implement a **max buffer size** (e.g., 64 crops).
-If the queue fills, either drop low-confidence detections or throttle YOLO (rare).
-- Optionally, dynamically adjust crop size or student selection when queue length > threshold: e.g., temporarily switch to a “tiny” student model or lower input resolution for faster catch-up.

-**Error Handling**

-- If a classification batch fails (e.g., OOM), catch the exception, reduce batch size by half, and retry.
-Log the failure with `logging.error` so we can profile memory constraints.

----

 ### 📝 Extra Notes

 #### 👻 Ghost Cards & False Positives